 I agree somewhat, but in order for a narrative to be compelling, a protagonist needs to have an obstacle to achieving their goal.
 Sexism can certainly be an obstacle, but it doesn't also have to be the go-to for writers either. – RebaZatz2 years ago

 I've had some quite conflicted feelings about GoT on this front.
 I still love the show and kept watching, but Sansa's experience upon marrying Ramsay was a particular example of this.
 I understand the desire to depict real-world sexism, and perhaps the writers were motivated by a genuine desire to do this, but it felt problematically voyeuristic (even pornographic).
 We've been making art for hundreds of years about women's suffering - isn't it time for a change? – SarahPearce2 years ago

 Fantasy is the perfect place to tell these new stories and motion for change.
 It's a shame more stories don't take advantage of it. – Dimitri2 years ago

 I really think this topic could be expanded to include women in fantasy overall.
 I recently listened to a talk by fantasy author Victoria Schwab, who discussed how fantasy does not necessarily need to follow the power dynamics that already exist in our world - for example, sexism or elements of patriarchal traditions - but that fantasy can flip the power dynamics as well.
 We could use the women in Game of Thrones as a starting point for a broader discussion of power dynamics in fantasy? – Zohal992 years ago

 Beneath every strong woman lies a broken little girl who had to learn how to get back up and never depend on anyone.

 – matadorbuildings2 years ago

 Consider the map of Westeros as a human body: ‘The Neck’ is located centrally, at Greywater Watch.
 Perhaps the farther North you go the closer you move towards the mind, and the farther South you go the closer you move towards the genitals.
 Contrast the frankness and unapologetic polyamory of Oberyn Martell and Ellaria Sand (from Dorne at the most southerly point of Westeros) with the celibacy expected of the Watchers of the Wall and the shame they associate with physical desire (at the most northerly point of Westeros).
 Near and beyond the Wall, sex acts occur literally underground (Mole’s Town and Jon’s and Ygritte’s cave).
 The Wall is more than a pile of frozen blocks; it is frequently described in the novels as a living thing which ‘weeps’ and ‘defends itself’.
 What if the Wall represents the human mind’s need to protect itself from the madness which would result from a direct confrontation with its most profound fears?

 I could see the Wall representing instead the Lacanian sense of the arrival of language.
-The open sensuality of the south would be the Imaginary that is repressed at the Mirror stage. – Aedon2 months ago
+The open sensuality of the south would be the Imaginary that is repressed at the Mirror stage. – Aedon2 years ago

 What would be interesting to analyze is how the growing trend of killing off major characters in TV seemingly out of nowhere in TV season finales makes a TV show "amazing" and "unexpected".
 What also might be intriguing is the buzz that comes about when a TV finale is about to air and, more specifically, the fans’ speculation on "who’s going to die" instead of "what’s going to happen".
 Game of Thrones depicts this perfectly; the countless deaths of its beloved characters has made the show extremely popular, where the high death rate in its season finales brings in many viewers and, subsequently, many dazzling reviews.